 Your doctor will give you specific instructions on when to stop and restart your medications and supplements.

 In order for your provider to drain the cyst, you will have to have an endoscopy procedure performed.
 During this procedure, you are placed under sedation.
 Your gastroenterologist will insert a long, thin tube with a camera and an ultrasound light source attached into your mouth and through your GI tract in order to drain the pseudocyst.
-Sometimes doctors also use local anesthetic in the mouth to avoid gagging or coughing during the procedure.
+Sometimes doctors also use a local anesthetic in the mouth to avoid gagging or coughing during the procedure.
 Antibiotics are also administered to minimize the risk of infection.

-Once the endoscope is inserted, the camera and ultrasound probe produce images of the intestinal lining, other organs, and the pancreas.
+Once the endoscope is inserted, the camera and ultrasound probe produces images of the intestinal lining, other organs, and the pancreas.
 Once the pseudocyst(s) are located, your physician will insert a needle into the stomach wall.
 The provider will extract some fluid from the cyst for testing.
 Next, a wire is inserted in through the needle.
 Once the needle is removed, plastic stents or one metal stent are inserted to connect the cyst to the stomach or small intestine.
 X-rays may be taken to monitor stent placement.
 Once the stent is positioned, the doctor removes the endoscope, and the procedure is complete.
 The pseudocyst will drain over time.

 Immediately after the procedure, you are taken to a recovery room to be monitored as the anesthesia wears off.
 Patients may experience some side effects after the endoscopic pseudocyst drainage, such as bloating, nausea, fatigue, and a sore throat.
 These side effects should subside within a day or two.
 Unless you have other underlying medical issues, you can resume your regular diet immediately and regular activities typically 24 hours afterward, unless your doctor instructs you otherwise.